ydx96520/learngit/readme.txt

-this is a control system
-this is free software
+this is a distributed version control system this is free software